 After operating your outboard, rinse it with fresh water and wipe it dry.
-Apply Evinrude Anti-Corrosion Spray to any surface subject to corrosion, but avoid the anti-corrosion anode(s).
+Apply Evinrude/Johnson anticorrosion spray to any surface subject to corrosion, but avoid the anticorrosion anode(s).

 Periodically, wash the entire boat and outboard with soapy water and apply a coat of automotive wax.
-Leave the engine cover in place when washing the outboard.
+Leave the engine cover in place when washing the outboard